davidyuan666/CodeGenReasoning/README.md

 I used these prompts:

-1. Describe how a bicycle works.
+1. Implement a binary tree data structure with basic operations
-2. Design a new type of transportation.
+2. Design a new caching system architecture
-3. Explain why leaves change color in autumn
+3. Explain and implement the Decorator pattern
-4. How should society balance individual freedom with collective good?
+4. How do you balance code performance with readability?
-5. How would you resolve a conflict between two people with opposing views?
+5. How would you resolve a conflict between two competing design patterns?
-6. What makes a good life?
+6. What makes a good code architecture?
-7. What would happen if gravity suddenly doubled?
+7. What optimizations would you make if system concurrency suddenly doubled?
-8. What's the best way to comfort someone who is grieving
+8. What's the best way to handle exceptions and error cases?
-9. Why do humans make art?
+9. Why do we need to write unit tests?
-10. Why do people tell jokes?
+10. Why do developers use design patterns?

 The chains are available in data/chains.
 To easily pull from Deepseek's public chat interface, paste the "pull_cot.js" script into your browser console when a chat is open.
 It will download automatically.